Pandahisham/Behaviors.js/README.md

 Behaviors.JS
 ============

-Behaviors are JavaScript libraries that can be used without writing any code.
-That is, they are configured via HTML tags or attributes on the client side and they do not require any structural changes on the server side.
-Each library is self-contained and has no external dependencies.
+Behaviors are JavaScript libraries that can be used without writing any JavaScript code.
+They are instantiated by including corresponding files and configured via HTML tags or attributes.
+Each library is fully self-contained, performs one function and has no external dependencies.
+All of them are designed to enable progressive enhancement of pre-existing pages without significant structural changes.

 Compatibility target: IE9+.
-Should fall back to default HTML behavior in older browsers.

-##splice-into
+## splice-into

 Declarative AJAX library that can be applied to vanilla forms and links without writing any code.
 The only thing you need to specify is which parts of the current page need to be replaced.
 The library works by fetching the target page and splicing those elements in (provided that they have consistent IDs).